localstack/docs/content/en/user-guide/aws/dynamodb/index.md

 LocalStack has support for global tables (version 2019).
 These are tables belonging to the same account and replicated across different regions.

+LocalStack does not support legacy global tables (version 2017).
+Operations like `CreateGlobalTable`, `UpdateGlobalTable`, `DescribeGlobalTable` etc. will not emulate global replications.

 Following example illustrates the use of global tables:

 {{< command >}}